 - CanLearn.ca – Information on Continuing Education and options for paying for school.

 - Don’t rely on hearsay from family or friends.
 Stay up-to-date with the developments on all matters regarding licensing and professional regulations for internationally-educated professionals by visiting the Office of the Manitoba Fairness Commissioner.

-- Manitoba Start also has various occupation-specific workshops and skills trainings, such as computer refreshers, Toastmasters Club (public speaking) or First Aid/CPR training.
+- Manitoba Start has various occupation-specific workshops and skills trainings such as refreshers on computer skills, Toastmasters Club (public speaking), or First Aid/CPR training.

 - Workplace Education Manitoba’s WEST Centres and Essential Skills Manitoba, Inc. offer essential skills assessments, help in creating your personal essential skills learning plan, and provide learning opportunities for career/educational development.

 - Success Skills Centre offers practicums, bridging programs, and skills training.

 - For language courses, go to the article: Want to get ahead in the Canadian workplace?
 Be a lifelong learner! or Language training programs in Manitoba